kshramt/trial_kshramt/ZaliapinBen-Zion2013/README.md

 Implementation of the transformation method of Zaliapin and Ben-Zion (2013, JGR).

-This code implements an O(N√N) algorithm and thus applicable to large catalogs.
+This code implements an O(N√N) algorithm and thus is applicable to large catalogs.
 Here are some numbers:

 ```